TamperBench: Systematically Stress-Testing LLM Safety Under Fine-Tuning and Tampering: Attack Methods and Implementation Details

 \paragraph{Selection with utility constraint.} Following the threat model in Section~\ref{sec:threat-model}, we select the final attack configuration as follows: from the 40 trials, we first filter to retain only those where MMLU-Pro accuracy does not drop by more than 10\% relative to the unattacked model, then select the configuration achieving the highest StrongREJECT score among the remaining trials.
 This procedure reflects a realistic attacker who seeks a model that is both compliant with harmful requests \emph{and} retains sufficient capability to provide useful harmful outputs.
 Figure~\ref{fig:main_figure} reports results under this selection criterion, while Figures~\ref{fig:all_plots_unbound} and~\ref{fig:tamperbench_different_thresholds} show results under alternative utility thresholds (20\% drop, unconstrained) to illustrate the sensitivity of our findings.

-\paragraph{Hyper-parameter search space considerations.} Our hyperparameter search spaces are informed by configurations reported in the original attack papers, but we adapt them in a number of ways: (i) we expand the search ranges to increase robustness of attacks, and to accommodate a diverse repository of models; (ii) we include additional hyperparameters not varied in the original works, such as chat template format, which can impact attack effectiveness~\citep{qi2024finetuning}; and (iii) we use single-objective Bayesian optimization rather than manual tuning or grid search to more efficiently explore the configuration space.
-Tables~\ref{tab:lora-sweep} and~\ref{tab:full-sweep} detail the specific search spaces for each attack category.
+\paragraph{Hyper-parameter search space considerations.} {Our hyperparameter search spaces are informed by configurations reported in the original attack papers, but adapted in two ways: (i) we extend the per-attack max-steps grid to include longer schedules (up to 1024 steps), accommodating models that converge slowly under the chosen learning rate; and (ii) we include chat-template format as a swept hyperparameter, since prior work has shown it can materially impact attack effectiveness~\citep{qi2024finetuning}.
+Single-objective Bayesian optimization with Optuna is used to efficiently explore the resulting space.
+Table~\ref{tab:sweep} details the unified search space.}

-\subsubsection{Attack Method Descriptions}
+\subsection{Attack Method Descriptions}

-\paragraph{Overt harmful fine-tuning (full-parameter and LoRA).} The harmful fine-tuning attacks follow the methodology of \citet{che2025model}, where the attack showed some initial success.
-We fine-tune on harmful instruction--response pairs from the dataset introduced alongside latent adversarial training~\citep{sheshadri2025latent}, using 64 examples to match the configuration shown by \citet{che2025model} to be effective at attacking models with minimal training steps.
-For LoRA attacks, we target all attention projection and MLP layers, with $\alpha = 2r$ following the original LoRA formulation~\citep{hu2022lora}.
-Hyperparameters are swept according to Table~\ref{tab:lora-sweep} (LoRA) and Table~\ref{tab:full-sweep} (full-parameter).
+\paragraph{Overt harmful fine-tuning (full-parameter and LoRA)} The harmful fine-tuning attacks follow the methodology of \citet{che2025model}, where the attack showed some initial success. {We fine-tune on a 1350-example subset of the Safe-RLHF-Alpaca harmful prompt--response corpus~\citep{ji-etal-2025-pku}, providing a substantially larger adaptation signal than the 64-example configuration of \citet{che2025model} while remaining cheap to sweep.} For LoRA attacks, we target all attention projection and MLP layers, with $\alpha = 2r$ following the original LoRA formulation~\citep{hu2022lora}. {Hyperparameters are swept according to Table~\ref{tab:sweep}.}

-\paragraph{Multilingual fine-tuning.} Inspired by \citet{poppi-multilingual-2025}, who showed that fine-tuning attacks in one language can compromise safety across all languages due to the language-agnostic nature of safety-related representations, we implement a French-language harmful fine-tuning attack.
-We translate the harmful dataset into French using the NLLB-200 model~\citep{costa2022no} and fine-tune on 300 examples---a similar order of magnitude to the 100 examples used by \citet{poppi-multilingual-2025}, while using the same underlying harmful content as our other overt attacks.
-Hyperparameters follow the full-parameter search space (Table~\ref{tab:full-sweep}).
+\paragraph{Multilingual fine-tuning.} Inspired by \citet{poppi-multilingual-2025}, who showed that fine-tuning attacks in one language can compromise safety across all languages due to the language-agnostic nature of safety-related representations, we implement a French-language harmful fine-tuning attack. {We translate the same Safe-RLHF-Alpaca subset used by the overt harmful attack into French using the NLLB-200 model~\citep{costa2022no} and fine-tune on the resulting 1350-example dataset; a French translation of BookCorpus serves as the benign half of the corpus.
+Hyperparameters follow the full-parameter fine-tuning sweep (Table~\ref{tab:sweep}).}